DJDanl/cpp-docs.pt-br/docs/parallel/amp/reference/concurrency-precise-math-namespace-functions.md

  Valor de ponto flutuante

 ### <a name="return-value"></a>Valor de retorno
- Retorna o exponencial do argumento de base-2
+ Retorna o exponencial na base 2 do argumento

 ##  <a name="fabs"></a>  fabs
  Retorna o valor absoluto do argumento